Managing Endometriosis

 • Egg yolks

-Magnesium: This mineral helps to reduce inflammation and support overall health.
+Magnesium: Magnesium helps to reduce inflammation and support overall health.
 [43-44] Sources include:

 • Spinach